IgorPetrovKrsk/316-SBA-The-Document-Object-Model/README.md

 This is a simple memory game.
-The game is published on netlify https://exquisite-zabaione-1220c8.netlify.app/
+The game is published on netlify. https://exquisite-zabaione-1220c8.netlify.app/

 You have to find all the pairs.